lubosvesely/gooddata-fs/README.md

 GoodData as Filesystem (using FUSE)

-For information about GoodData Filesystem Structure see [https://github.com/korczis/gooddata-fs/blob/master/doc/Filesystem.md](detailed doc page)
+For more information about GoodData Filesystem Structure see [https://github.com/korczis/gooddata-fs/blob/master/doc/Filesystem.md](detailed doc page)

 ## Status